ishanya12/Chandler-Sarcasm-AI-Assistant/README.md

 # Chandler Sarcasm AI Assistant (like....
 Coould It Be Any Snaekier)

-This is a Chandler Bing-insoired voice assistent built with Python, Vosk (for offline speech recognition), and pyttsx3 (for text-ro-speech).
+This is a Chandler Bing-inspired voice assistant built with Python, Vosk (for offline speech recognition), and pyttsx3 (for text-ro-speech).
 It listens to your voice, decodes what you say, and hits you with responses dripping in sarcasm and sass — because why not?

 ---